 Familiarize yourself with the test format.

 Knowing about what will come out in the LSAT isn’t enough.
-With how complex this test is, you should also be well-acquainted with the LSAT format.
+With how complex this test is, you should also be well-acquainted with the LSAT format and get to know the LSAT sections.
 This will help you know what you’re really up against.
 It can also help you in tackling the test effectively.
 By learning this detail, you won’t just know the answers to the questions in the test but you’ll also know how to correctly and promptly answer them.

 Learn about the scoring process.

 If you want to learn how to ace a test, you should cover all your bases.
 This includes finding out how its scoring system works.

 The good thing with LSAT is that they’re pretty straightforward with how their scoring system works.
 You can easily learn about it on the LSAC website.
 You can then use them on your practice tests.
 If you want to make things simpler, however, you can also use an LSAT score predictor service instead.

 Get the best study materials.

 The best LSAT books will come in handy for those who are preparing for the said exam because they contain a lot of pertinent information about the exam.

 They’re even referred to as LSAT study guides on many occasions because the best ones can really help you navigate through your prep process.